tensorflow/docs/site/en/api_docs/python/tf/linalg/inv.md

-Computes the inverse of one or more square invertible matrices or their
+Computes the inverse of one or more square invertible matrices or their adjoints (conjugate transposes).

 <section class="expandable">
   <h4 class="showalways">View aliases</h4>